ykharitonova/s25-cs9/_info/syllabus.md

 This syllabus is as accurate as possible but is subject to change at the instructor's discretion, within the bounds of UC policy.

 _Last Updated:_
+* Apr 1 - corrected the midterm and the final exam dates
 * Mar 27 - initial live version of the syllabus